Make sure you’re ready to apply for Russian citizenship by getting an understanding of the country’s nationality law.

-Foreign nationals in Russia can apply for Russian permanent residency after having lived in Russia for one year and for naturalisation as a Russian citizen after five years of permanent residence, providing certain criteria are met.
-This can be done sooner for those who meet certain criteria (more information below).
+Foreign nationals in Russia can apply for Russian permanent residency after living in Russia for one year and for naturalization as a Russian citizen after five years of permanent residence.
+You can also do this sooner if you meet certain criteria.

-In order to obtain Russian permanent residency or Russian citizenship, you will need to be legally residing in Russia with a valid Russian temporary residence permit (other than nationals from Belarus, refugees from Turkmenistan and those entering on a Highly Skilled Migrant visa, who are entitled to permanent residence upon entering Russia).
-This is normally granted to those in Russia on a long-stay visa such as a Russian work visa.
-Temporary residence permits are restricted by government quotas and certain categories of foreign resident are given preference.
-See our guide to Russian visas and residence permits for more information.
+In order to obtain Russian permanent residency, you must legally reside in Russia with a valid Russian temporary residence permit (other than nationals from Belarus, refugees from Turkmenistan, and those entering on a Highly Skilled Migrant visa, who are entitled to permanent residence upon entering Russia).
+This is normally for those in Russia on a long-stay visa such as a Russian work visa.
+Temporary residence permits have government quotas and certain categories of foreign residents receive preference.
+See our guide to Russian visas and residence permits for even more information.

-The Russian permanent residence permit is seen as a step towards taking full Russian citizenship, although many people are happy to settle in Russia on permanent residency alone.
-There are certain rights and benefits afforded to both Russian citizens and permanent residents.
-Both are entitled to take up employment in Russia without a work permit.
+The Russian permanent residence permit is a step towards taking on Russian citizenship.
+Many people are happy to settle in Russia on permanent residency alone.
+However, there are certain rights and benefits for both Russian citizens and permanent residents.
+Both may take up employment in Russia without a work permit.
 In addition to this, both are able to: